|

 For this session, the engineer used a novel approach to mic the bass drum.
 Using the speaker in this cabinet as a transducer, the air that my bass drum moved caused the speaker to vibrate, making the speaker itself act as a microphone!

 The extreme low end this produced was AMAZING, mixed with the mic inside the bass drum to give me the slap and punch I needed.
 And the way it was placed, the speaker only picked up the very directional sound of my bass drum - there was almost no bleed from any of the other drums or cymbals.
-You can read an informative discussion about this technique in this thread from the Drummer Cafe - my favorite drum-oriented Internet message board, hosted by Nashville session pro Bart Elliott. |
+This principle has been adopted by Yamaha with its popular Subkick product, which has become popular with many pro drummers for both recording and live work. |

-| I've owned a lot of drums over the years, including some wild-looking custom kits from Resurrection Drums.
+I've owned a lot of drums over the years, including some wild-looking custom kits from Resurrection Drums.
 But these are the ones I keep coming back to.

 I guess that makes me a "vintage drum guy," but the funny thing is - most of these were new when I bought them.
 So I guess that means that it's ME that's "vintage," not just my drums! |